Botswana Climate

 Looking ahead

-The NOAA CPC forecast indicates a 61% probability of El Niño developing during May–July 2026, increasing to 87% by July–September 2026, which typically suggests a shift towards warmer and drier conditions for Southern Africa in the coming months.
+The NOAA CPC forecast indicates a high probability of El Niño developing between May and July 2026, with a very high chance of persistence through early 2027, which typically brings warmer and drier conditions to Southern Africa, increasing the risk of drought.

 Generated by Gemini from climate data and web sources